DSC-RRU/DSC-RRU-Website/README.md

 - Hands-on workshops
 - Work on projects throughout the year on to-be-decide problem statements
 - Collaborate with different industries or organisations or platforms to bring real world experience for peers
-- Aim to represent RSU by participating in Google Solution Challenge 2021 by solving local community problems with particular Terms & Conditions.
+- Aim to represent RRU by participating in Google Solution Challenge 2021 by solving local community problems with particular Terms & Conditions.
 - Teach technical skills in terms of developing through coding
-- Last but most awaited one, to arrange one DevFest or GDG event in RSU
+- Last but most awaited one, to arrange one DevFest or GDG event in RRU

-*This project is build by students of this Developers Student Club Raksha Shakti University Chapter*
+*This project is build by students of this Developers Student Club Rashtriya Raksha University Chapter*

 ---
 ## Tech